Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 ## Methodology

-If we can already roughly identify the compiler used to generate a contract's bytecode by examining the *first few operations* in the bytecode, how accurate can we be if we examine the *entire bytecode*?
+If we can already roughly identify the compiler used to generate a contract's bytecode by examining the _first few operations_ in the bytecode, how accurate can we be if we examine the _entire bytecode_?
 The process we'll take to answer this question is as follows:

-1. **Data Collection**: We collect a random sample of 5,000 verified contract bytecode for both Solidity and Vyper from Etherscan.
+1. **Data Collection**: We collect a random sample of $5,000$ verified contract bytecode for both Solidity and Vyper from Etherscan.
 2. **Data Classification**: Using the known heuristics and patterns, we classify the contracts into three groups: Solidity, Vyper, and Unknown.
 3. **Pattern Analysis**: We analyze the bytecode of the contracts in each group to identify distinct patterns and markers that can be used to fingerprint the compiler.
 4. **Results**: Using the patterns and markers identified, we will re-classify the contracts and evaluate the accuracy of our fingerprinting method.
 The goal is to reduce the number of contracts classified as "Unknown" and increase the accuracy of the classification.